 The ASU is effective for SEC filers for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 (i.e., January 1, 2020, for calendar year entities).
+FASB recently approved a delay in adoption for Smaller Reporting Companies.
+The Company has completed an analysis to determine they qualify as a Smaller Reporting Company.
+Adoption can be postponed until December 15, 2022 (i.e., January 1, 2023, for calendar year entities).
 Early application will be permitted for all organizations for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 The Company has contracted with an external advisor and has formed a committee to determine the methodology to be used.
 Most importantly, the Company is gathering as much data as possible to enable review scenarios and determine which calculations will produce the most reliable results.
-The Company is in the early stages of CECL conversion analysis with use of a third party service provider and is working to run parallel for a minimum of the last two quarters of 2019.
+The Company began working with the third party service provider to review parallel reports starting in June 2019.
+The Company will not adopt in calendar year 2020 and is currently evaluating when or if they would early adopt.

 In January 2017, the FASB issued ASU No. 2017-04 "Intangibles - Goodwill and other (Topic 350) - Simplifying the Test for Goodwill Impairment."
 These amendments eliminate Step 2 from the goodwill impairment test.
 The amendments also eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
 An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
 The guidance is effective for annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
-Early adoption is permitted for interim or annual goodwill impairment test performed on testing dates after January 1, 2017.
+Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
 ASU 2017-04 should be adopted on a prospective basis.
 The Company does not expect ASU 2017-04 to have a material impact on its financial statements, as goodwill testing has been completed annually without any impairment concerns.

 In August 2018, the FASB issued ASU No. 2018-13 "Fair Value Measurement (Topic 820) - Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement."
 ASU 2018-13 modifies the disclosure requirements on fair value measurements in Topic 820.
 The amendments in this update remove disclosures that no longer are considered cost beneficial, modify/clarify the specific requirements of certain disclosures, and add disclosure requirements identified as relevant.
-ASU 2018-13 will be effective until years beginning after December 15, 2019, with early adoption permitted.
+ASU 2018-13 is effective for years beginning after December 15, 2019, with early adoption permitted.
 The Company is in the process of evaluating and does not expect ASU 2018-13 to have a material impact on its accounting disclosures.